-Once Epiphone instruments were being produced at the US Gibson Kalamazoo plant, new Epiphones started to appear; branded as Epiphones, but usually based on Gibson models, sharing hardware and Gibson construction methods, and sometimes almost identical.
-This allowed them to be distributed to stores who wanted Gibson quality products but had not been lucky enough to be selected as Gibson dealers.
-These Epiphones are every bit as good as the Gibson guitars with which they were produced side-by-side.
+The Epiphone electric bass story begins in 1957.
+Once Epiphone guitar production was moved to the Gibson plant, in Kalamazoo, Michigan, new models started to appear.
+These were branded as Epiphones, but usually based on Gibson models, sharing hardware and Gibson construction methods, and sometimes almost identical.
+The point of this duplication was to allow them to be distributed to stores who wanted Gibson quality products but had not been lucky enough to be selected as the Gibson dealer for a certain area.
+These Epiphones were every bit as good as the Gibson guitars with which they were produced side-by-side.

-The first bass guitars were introduced in 1961: the solid-body Epiphone Newport based on the Gibson EB0 and the hollow-body Epiphone Rivoli based on the Gibson EB2.
+The first Epiphone bass guitar was introduced in 1959: the hollow-body Epiphone Rivoli based on the Gibson EB2.
+It was only manufactured in small numbers, and was joined by the solid-body Epiphone Newport based on the Gibson EB0 in 1961.
 The Newport had it's own body and headstock shape; although functionally and tonally very similar to the EB0, it looked very different.
 The Rivoli was identical (excluding headstock shape and pickguard) to the EB2.

 Both the Newport and Rivoli basses were short (30") scale, and in 1963, Gibson produced it's first long (34") scale model, the Gibson Thunderbird and the Newport-styled Epiphone equivalent, the Embassy Deluxe.